Unethical human experimentation in the United States: Other experiments

-The 1846 journals of Walter F. Jones of Petersburg, Virginia, describe how he poured boiling water onto the backs of naked slaves afflicted with typhoid pneumonia, at four-hour intervals, because he thought that this might "cure" the disease by "stimulating the capillaries".
+The 1846 journals of Walter F. Jones of Petersburg, Virginia, describe how he poured boiling water on the backs of naked slaves afflicted with typhoid pneumonia, at four-hour intervals, because he thought this might "cure" the disease by "stimulating the capillaries".

-In 1942, the Harvard University biochemist Edwin Joseph Cohn injected 64 Massachusetts prisoners with cow blood, as part of an experiment sponsored by the U.S. Navy.
+In 1942, the Harvard University biochemist Edwin Joseph Cohn injected 64 Massachusetts prisoners with cow blood, as part of an experiment sponsored by the US Navy.

 In 1950, researchers at the Cleveland City Hospital ran experiments to study changes in cerebral blood flow: they injected people with spinal anesthesia, and inserted needles into their jugular veins and brachial arteries to extract large quantities of blood and, after massive blood loss which caused paralysis and fainting, measured their blood pressure.
 The experiment was often performed multiple times on the same subject.

-In a series of studies which were published in the medical journal Pediatrics, researchers from the University of California Department of Pediatrics performed experiments on 113 newborns ranging in age from one hour to three days, in which they studied changes in blood pressure and blood flow.
-In one of the studies, researchers inserted a catheter through the babies' umbilical arteries and into their aortas, and then submerged their feet in ice water.
-In another of the studies, they strapped 50 newborn babies to a circumcision board, and turned them upside down so that all of their blood rushed into their heads.
+In a series of studies published in the medical journal Pediatrics, researchers from the University of California Department of Pediatrics performed experiments on 113 newborns ranging in age from one hour to three days, in which they studied changes in blood pressure and blood flow.
+In one study, researchers inserted a catheter through the babies' umbilical arteries and into their aortas, and then submerged their feet in ice water.
+In another study, they strapped 50 newborn babies to a circumcision board, and turned them upside down so that their blood rushed into their heads.

 The San Antonio Contraceptive Study was a clinical research study published in 1971 about the side effects of oral contraceptives.
 Women coming to a clinic in San Antonio, Texas to prevent pregnancies were not told they were participating in a research study or receiving placebos.
-Ten of the women became pregnant while on placebos.
+Ten women became pregnant while on placebos.

-During the decade of 2000–2010, artificial blood was transfused into research subjects across the United States without their consent by Northfield Labs.
-Later studies showed the artificial blood caused a significant increase in the risk of heart attacks and death.
+During the decade of 2000–2010, artificial blood was transfused into research subjects across the US without their consent by Northfield Labs.
+Later studies showed the artificial blood significantly increased the risk of heart attack and death.

 In the 2010s, Facebook breached ethical guidelines by conducting a research experiment to manipulate 700,000 users' emotions without their consent.